sevenninesevens/open-codex999/README.md

 - Always respond with emojis
 - Only use git commands if I explicitly mention you should
 ```

+Additionally, any Markdown placed at `~/.codex/rag/RAG.md` or `~/.codex/RAG.md`
+will be loaded automatically for every session.
+Codex also looks for `RAG.md`
+in your repository's root.
+The CLI prints a short message indicating whether the
+RAG file was found.

 ### Alternative AI Providers